10.2.2. Using Inheritance

 private

-The feature is visible and accessible only from within an instance of the defining class (i.e., it is only accessible in one of the class's member functions).
+The feature is visible and accessible only from within an instance of the defining class (i.e., only in one of the class's member functions).

 Although a subclass inherits all its superclasses' private members, it cannot "see" or access them directly.
 Instead, the subclass must use the public interface inherited from the superclass.